fardad-d1ce/Approach-Landing-Analyzer/README.md

 >**Disclaimer** The project is still under development.
 Some features may not be fully implemented yet.

-## 📑 Data Dictionary
+## 📑 Flight Data Telemetry

-This projects works on any flight data telemetry allowing the extraction of the following features:
+This projects works on any flight data telemetry allowing the extraction of following features:

 ---